pikipupiba/FrontOfHouseProductions/memory-bank/hosting-deployment.md

 These have been configured in both local development and in the Vercel dashboard.

+### Environment Variable Considerations

+- **Length Limitations**: Be careful with long environment variables in the Vercel dashboard.
+Supabase API keys (which are JWT tokens) can be quite long and may get truncated if not carefully copied.
+A truncated API key will cause "Invalid API key" errors in production while working fine locally.
+- **Secret Scanning**: Some CI/CD systems may flag JWT tokens as potential secrets.
+This is expected behavior.
+- **Access Scope**: Ensure environment variables are set for the correct environment scopes (Production, Preview, Development).

 ## Monitoring & Analytics

 - Vercel Analytics for performance monitoring